tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ## Known issues/limitations

+- While extracting the background model, ensure that the radar reflectors are not in the calibration area and that no one is moving around the calibration area.

-- While performing the calibration, the calibrator provide a button to delete any mismatched pairs (e.g., an object detected by both radar and lidar).
+- While performing the calibration, the calibrator provides a button to delete any mismatched pairs (e.g., an object detected by both radar and lidar).
 However, some outliers may not be easily detectable by human vision, leading to imperfect results as the calibration proceeds even with these anomalies present.
 Future enhancements will aim to improve outlier detection, thereby refining the calibration accuracy.

+- We have successfully calibrated various sensors with this calibrator, including the Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, and ARS408 radar sensor, achieving good calibration results.

 ## Pro tips/recommendations

-- While performing the calibration, it is required that all the reflectors are at the same height with respect to the ground, and that both radar and lidar sensors are parallel to the ground.
+- While performing the calibration, it is required that all the reflectors are at the same height with respect to the ground and that both radar and lidar sensors are parallel to the ground.
 - During calibration, place the reflectors at various distances and ensure that the center of the radar reflector faces the radar sensor.